bsgbryan/bevy_procedural_audio/README.md

 ## Acknowledgement

-I'd like to offer a big thank you to the authors of [FunDSP] and [Bevy] for making this plugin possible.
+I'd like to offer a big thank you to the authors of [FunDSP], [Bevy], and [bevy_fundsp] for making this plugin possible.

 ## License